benjaminjkern/UhcCore/README.md

 - Made the scenario voting screen variable height, depending on how many scenarios are allowed to be voted on.
 - Achievement Hunter was printing a lot to console.
 - Overhauled bleeding sweets to give a random enchantment to a random item whenever you kill a player.
+- Overhauled Triple Ores to work with all ores, stop from placing and duping, as well as work with fortune and silk touch enchantments.

 ### New Scenarios